anbang/blog/PostgreSQL/使用SQL语句创建postgresql表.md

 COMMENT ON COLUMN public.transaction.is_stable
     IS 'is_stable';

-COMMENT ON COLUMN public.transaction.is_fork
-    IS 'is_fork';

-COMMENT ON COLUMN public.transaction.is_invalid
-    IS 'is_invalid';

-COMMENT ON COLUMN public.transaction.is_fail
+ COMMENT ON COLUMN public.transaction.status
-    IS 'is_fail';
+    IS 'status';

 COMMENT ON COLUMN public.transaction.is_on_mc
     IS 'is_on_mc';